-At the end of the first session please encourage your group to complete a participants' feedback form by visiting difference.rln.global/feedback or by scanning the QR code in their Guide).
-If anyone in the group would prefer to fill in a paper version, please provide them with one of the forms available for download in the Host Dashboard.
+At the end of the first session please encourage your group to complete a participants' feedback form.
+A paper version of this is available to download on the Training and Resources Hub.

 Please also complete the hosts' version of the feedback form available in the same location.